 - They play a vital ecological role as decomposers, breaking down organic matter in forest floors and other habitats.

 - Slime molds are classified into two main groups: plasmodial slime molds (single, multinucleate mass of cytoplasm) and cellular slime molds (aggregations of individual cells).

 - Slime molds are distinct from true fungi due to their cellular structure and life cycle, despite their superficial resemblance.

 Animal-Like Protists (Protozoans)

-These protists, also known as protozoans, are creatures that engage in heterotrophic metabolism.
-They are the animals’ most distant ancestors.
-They may be broken down into four primary categories, which are as follows:
+These protists, also known as protozoans, are organisms that engage in heterotrophic metabolism.
+They are divided into four categories, which are as follows:

 - They may be found in saltwater, as well as freshwater, and wet soil.

 - Similar to amoebas, they move with the assistance of a set of pseudopodia.

 - Other members of this group include Entamoeba histolytica and E. gingivalis, both of which, when swallowed after being exposed to polluted water, may result in a variety of digestive and mouth disorders or infections.